digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

      - When set, the KMS logs will be written to the canton log file, instead of a separate file
      - not set

-The same values can be configured using canton CLI arguments.
+The same values can be configured using Canton CLI arguments.
 See the :ref:`CLI documentation <command-line-arguments>` for more details.

 Sample of an AWS KMS audit log: